 Photo: Leopard at Yala National Park / CCo

 Things To Do In Sri Lanka

-With a recorded history of more than 2,500 years, Sri Lanka has a rich cultural and natural heritage and its World Heritage Sites are among the absolute highlights in the country.
-With 8 recognized entries, Sri Lanka currently has the second greatest number of listed World Heritage Sites in South Asia (behind India with 30).
+With a recorded history of more than 2,500 years, Sri Lanka has a rich cultural and natural heritage.
+Its World Heritage Sites are among the absolute highlights in the country.
+It has 8 recognized entries, and currently has the second greatest number of listed World Heritage Sites in South Asia (behind India with 30).

-The most recent addition, however, is the vast Central Highlands (including three highland parks: Horton Plains National Park, Knuckles Mountain Range, and the Peak Wilderness Protected Area), which were inscribed in 2010.
+The most recent addition is the vast Central Highlands (including three highland parks: Horton Plains National Park, Knuckles Mountain Range, and the Peak Wilderness Protected Area), which were inscribed in 2010.

-Other than these, Sri Lanka has identified two prospective World Heritage Sites: Seruwila Mangala Raja Maha Vihara and Seruwila to Sri Pada (Sacred Foot Print Shrine), an ancient pilgrim route along the Mahaweli river in Sri Lanka.
+Sri Lanka also has identified two prospective World Heritage Sites: Seruwila Mangala Raja Maha Vihara and Seruwila to Sri Pada (Sacred Foot Print Shrine), an ancient pilgrim route along the Mahaweli river in Sri Lanka.

 Go see the ancient temples in Anuradhapura, Dambulla, and Polonnaruwa which are very beautiful.

 Visit the beautiful villages which look like England in Nuwara Eliya.
 There are many tea estates and Hakgala gardens too.

 Sri Lanka’s southern tip nudges the depths of the continental shelf.
 It’s an area favored by blue whales.
 Nowhere else does the world’s biggest creature swim so close to land!

 Dondra Head is your jumping off point.
 From January to April, blue whales pass here on their route from the Bay of Bengal to the western Indian Ocean.
 They fill their bellies on the krill and squid that thrive in these waters, enriched by the outfall of Sri Lanka’s 103 rivers.